Our Mission Statement

 The Office of the Defender General has evolved into a complex service delivery system consisting of two separate programs, Public Defense and Assigned Counsel.
 There are three tiers of service provision, with the first being county public defense offices.
 When there are conflicts with public defense, the case is then assigned to an assigned counsel contractor.
 And when there are conflicts with both public defenders and assigned counsel contractors, the court assigns an attorney on an ad hoc basis.

 There are twelve full-time public defense field offices located throughout the state.
 Seven of these offices are staff offices.
 Five of these offices are public defense contract offices, that is, private law firms that have entered into a contract with the Defender General to provide public defense services.
-One law firms has a small contract in Addison County to provide representation to parties in juvenile proceedings.
+One law firm has a small contract in Addison County to provide representation to parties in juvenile proceedings.
 Two caseload relief contractors provide assistance to staff offices statewide.

 Post-Adjudication Offices and Juvenile Representation

 There are also two offices that handle matters post adjudication.
 The Appellate Defender handles appeals to the Supreme Court.
 The Prisoners' Rights Office represents persons in the custody of the Commissioner of Corrections.
 The Juvenile Defender's Office represents juveniles in state custody, and, at times, the parents of juveniles in state custody in matters of delinquency, CHINS and termination of parental rights.